Introduction: The growing importance of B2B customer portals

 Extensive product data and technical documentation

-The importance of digital customer portals in the B2B sector is growing for several reasons:
+The importance of digital customer portals in B2B is growing for several reasons:

-Changed Customer Expectations: The new generation of buyers expects B2C-like shopping experiences in the B2B context as well.
+Changed customer expectations: The new generation of buyers also expects B2C-style buying experiences in a B2B context.

-Competitive Pressure: More and more competitors are relying on digital sales channels.
+Competitive pressure: More and more competitors are using digital sales channels.

-Data-Driven Decisions: B2B portals provide valuable insights into customer behavior.
+Data-driven decisions: B2B portals provide valuable insights into customer behaviour.

-Modern B2B customer portals offer a personalized experience tailored to the individual needs of each customer:
+Modern B2B customer portals offer a personalised experience tailored to each customer’s individual needs:

 Customer-specific homepages with relevant products and information